Miele Triflex HX1 vs. Dyson V12 Detect

 Both are efficient, needing only a few passes to vacuum debris from this area.

-Here’s a before and after shot for the Miele Triflex HX1.
+Here’s a before-and-after shot for the Miele Triflex HX1.

 Miele Triflex edge cleaning test